stepas-toliautas/enccs-instructor-training/content/welcome.md

 Additional ice-breaker questions:
 - What is your motivation for taking this training?
 - How structured or informal are your own teaching needs?
-- What other skills need to be taught, but academic teaching isn't the right setting?
 ```